thiagoregueira/Estudo-sobre-suic-dios-2014-a-2018/README.md

 A aplicação permite interagir com gráficos e visualizações criados durante a análise.

 ## Licença
-Este projeto está licenciado sob a Licença MIT - consulte o arquivo LICENSE para mais detalhes.
+Este projeto está licenciado sob a Licença MIT